poysama/ffxiv-primer/_endgame/9_advanced-information.md

 ---

-## Understanding 1-min and 2-min Bursts
+## Raid buffs and Understanding 1-min and 2-min Bursts

 In most modern raids, the timing of your burst phases is crucial for maximizing DPS.
 Knowing when to use your most powerful abilities (1-min and 2-min burst windows) can make a significant difference in your raid performance.